chogerlate/Learn_DeepLearning/AttentionisAllYouNeed/README.md

 # Hi, Chogerlate here :)

 This directory contains the implementation of the "attention is all you need" paper that I had been working on for a while back when I started learning about how to implement paper to code.
-So.., for sure this is not gonna the best.

 # About this Notebook
 I used VSCODE for this one.